The Long Island Seed Project

 We enjoy these fit in your palm-sized single serving size instant salads.
 Soft heads known for their buttery goodness and a crispy heart are desirable traits as well as the ease of producing a good crop.
 Kids love to make their own salads from the tiny heads.
 Although seed is readily available, we produce our own quality seed since it's so easy to do.
 A nice sustainable variety for us.
 (200 seeds)

-A mixture of Maer lettuces; red and green, Green Perilla Lettuce and others used especially where large leaves are used for holding and wrapping food.
+A mix of red and green maer lettuce used especially where large leaves are desired for holding and wrapping food.
 Might be good for low carb diets.
 Think outside the bun.
 (100 seeds)

 Family: Chenopodiaceae (The Goosefoot Family)